The AT&T Issue Brief Library

 Continuing Skills Training

 At AT&T, comprehensive training is offered across the globe.
 Thousands of courses are available to employees, including those tailored for our consumer call center and retail sales, business call center and direct sales, network engineering and direct sales and network.
-Our employees averaged more than 90 hours of training in 2015, which equates to more than 24 million total hours.
+Our employees averaged nearly 70 hours of training per employee in 2016, or about 20 million total hours.

 Tuition Reimbursement Program

 Financial assistance is provided to management and non-management employees pursuing academic degrees that benefit both the employee and the company.
-In 2015, our tuition assistance program helped about 10,900 employees, 56% of whom were people of color.
+In 2016, nearly $34 million was invested in tuition assistance for both management and non-management employees.
+Nearly 10,300 employees participated in the tuition reimbursement program and approximately 55% were people of color.

 Social Media Reverse Mentoring Program